WEIGHTS

 MI Main machinery equipment:

-Ammunition and equipment for mining weapons:
+Ammunition and equipment for underwater defensive weapons:

 Aircraft, equipment and tools: